Large AI Model-Based Semantic Communications: LAMs-Based KBs in SC systems

 \subsubsection{GPT-Based KBs}

-Towards the text-based SC system, the KB should be capable of comprehending the text's content and identifying various subjects, their attributes, and relationships.
+For the text-based SC system, the KB should be capable of comprehending the text's content and identifying various subjects, their attributes, and relationships.
 Recently, large language models have emerged, such as ChatGPT \cite{wu2023brief}, which can serve as a semantic knowledge base for text data.
-ChatGPT is an AI assistant developed by OpenAI based on the GPT-3.5 model, which can accurately understand the content of the text and provide correct responses to a wide range of questions.
-By using ChatGPT as the KB for text data, it can extract the key content from the input text based on the user's requirements.
-In the receiver, the received text data recovered by the SC decoder can be fed to ChatGPT to eliminate semantic noise.
-Additionally, the received text can be reorganized according to the receiving user's preference, such as applying different languages.
+ChatGPT is an AI assistant developed by OpenAI based on the GPT-3.5 or 4 model, which can accurately understand the content of the text and provide correct responses to a wide range of questions.
+By using ChatGPT as the KB for text data, it can extract the key content from the input text based on the users' requirements.
+In the receiver, the received text data recovered by the SC decoder could be fed to ChatGPT to eliminate semantic noise.
+Additionally, the received text can be reorganized according to the receiving users' preferences, such as applying different languages.